Boogie Superstar: Reception

 Boogie Superstar received mixed reviews, with a Metacritic average of 67%.

-The Official Nintendo Magazine in the UK was impressed with the game, and in a review in the Christmas 2008 edition, said that it "does what it does very well indeed."
-IGN was less enamoured, concluding that Boogie Superstar was "a decent dancing game, paired with an awful karaoke game."
+The Official Nintendo Magazine in the UK was impressed with the game, and in a review in the Christmas 2008 edition, said that it "does what it does very well indeed".
+IGN was less enamoured, saying that Boogie Superstar was a "decent" dancing game, paired with an "awful" karaoke game.